Arthur Brand (investigator)

 Brand's interest in stolen art recovery began when he was an exchange student in southern Spain.
-He met some gypsies with whom he went on a treasure hunt that resulted in the discovery of three silver Roman coins.
+Together with some Romani people he met there, he went on a treasure hunt that resulted in the discovery of three silver Roman coins.
 He was inspired by that journey to begin conducting detective work on his own.
 He conducted research through newspapers to learn about stolen works of art.

 Amongst other works, he tracked down a 1600-year-old missing mosaic, and a Byzantine-era depiction of St. Mark that was stolen four decades previously.
 He also helped recover Salvador Dalí’s "Adolescence", during which CBS quoted that "He's described as the Indiana Jones of the art world".
-Other recovered works include Tamara de Lempicka's "La Musicienne."
+Other recovered works include Tamara de Lempicka's The Musician.
 Brand was involved in the pursuit of several paintings that were stolen from the Dutch city of Hoorn.
+He retrieved Oscar Wilde's ring, returned to Oxford University's Magdalen College, Picasso's Buste de Femme and Van Gogh's The Parsonage Garden at Nuenen in September 2023.
+Six paintings stolen from the town hall of Medemblik in September 2023 were delivered anonymously to Brand's door in October 2023.

-He retrieved Oscar Wilde's ring, returned to Oxford University's Magdalen College and Picasso's Buste de Femme.
-He has written 2 books about his recoveries (Hitler's Horses and Het verboden Judas-evangelie en de schat van Carchemish) and there is a Dutch documentary series about his recoveries: De Kunstdetective.
+He has written two books about his recoveries (Hitler's Horses and Het verboden Judas-evangelie en de schat van Carchemish) and there is a Dutch documentary series about his recoveries: De Kunstdetective.
+A third book, De kunstdetective has been announced for publication by Boekerij in June 2024.

-Publications

-Brand, Arthur, and Hedley-Prole.
-Hitler’s Horses.
-Zaltbommel-Netherlands, Netherlands, Van Haren Publishing, 2021.

-Brand, Anton.
-Het Verboden Judas Evangelie En de Schat van Carchemish / Druk 1.
-Aspekt, 2006.